 “This is a unique situation and there were surrounding fields that had little to no damage, so we also want to better understand why we see some fields more heavily infested than others,” she said an e-mail.

 The Cry3Bb1 protein is engineered into Monsanto crops and SmartStax corn, which contains a second Bt protein from Dow Chemical Co.
-(DOW) and DuPont Co.
-(DD) Monsanto, the world’s largest seed company, introduced its rootworm-killing corn technology in 2003.
+(DOW:US) and DuPont Co.
+(DD:US) Monsanto, the world’s largest seed company, introduced its rootworm-killing corn technology in 2003.
 Less than 0.2 percent of the 37 million acres planted with the trait last year experienced unexpected rootworm damage, the company has said.

 An Iowa State University study published last July was the first to confirm that some rootworms have evolved resistance to Monsanto’s Bt corn.
 A study to determine whether rootworms that damaged Illinois fields last year are resistant to the modified crop should be completed in August, Gray said.